actionml/harness/README.md

  - Python 3 for CLI and Harness Python SDK
  - Pip 3 to add the SDK to the Python CLI
- - MongoDB 3.x (pluggable with effort)
+ - MongoDB 3.x (pluggable via a clean DAO/DAL interface with injected DAOImpl for any DB)
- - Harness will get the Scala compiler needed when you build from source but if you wish to run the same, get Scala 2.11
+ - Scala 2.11
- - Some `nix OS
+ - Some recent `nix OS

+Each Engine has its own requirements driven by decisions like what compute engine to use (Spark, TensorFlow, Vowpal Wabbit, DL4J, etc) as well as what Libraries it may need.
+In General these requirements will be JVM accessible but even this is flexible when using REST-based microservices to implement Engines.
+See specific Engines for their extra requirements.

 # Microservices

 There are 2 types of microservices in Harness:

  1. **REST-Based**: These present an HTTP API, optionally with TLS (SSL) and Auth (Authentication and Authorization).
 This type of microservice is used for the Main Harness API as well as the Auth-Server.
 Harness by default uses no TLS or Auth but can have both turned on so that it is secure to run across the Internet with a the provided Java and Python SDKs which also support TLS and Auth.
 The Auth-Server is also an REST microservice but due to the need to access it for every Harness request (need for speed) does not use Auth or TLS.
 Furthermore is uses caching to make most access unnecessary.
- 2. **Actor-Based**: Here the need is to have lightweight fast microservices that can scale easily (with no design constraints put on the engine API) and in a fault resilient way.
-Here we use an akka System of Actors spanning multiple nodes attached to an akka Event Bus.
-All engines are Actors and are stateless (relying on persistence stores where persistence is needed) so any Universal Recommender Actor with the same config can respond to any Event meant for it.
+ 2. **Actor-Based**: these are implemented in a lightweight performant way that can scale easily (with no design constraints put on the engine API) and in a fault resilient way.
+We use an akka System of Actors spanning multiple nodes attached to an akka Event Bus.
+This type if engine is an  Actor and is stateless (relying on persistence stores where state needs to be preserved or shared) so any Universal Recommender Actor with the same config can respond to any Event meant for it.
 This allows scaling across nodes in a failure resilient manner since the akka Event Bus provides mechanisms for failure detection and recovery

 Harness and the Auth-Server are REST microservices, Engines are Actor-based microservices.